mohund/Encodex/README.md

    ```
 2. Open `index.html` in a web browser.
 3. Navigate through the platform and test different encryption techniques.
+4. Or you can easily open [Encodex Live](https://mohund.github.io/Encodex)

 ## Technologies Used
 - HTML, CSS, JavaScript